verbox/verbox/README.md

 - 👋 Hi, I’m @verbox
-- 👀 I’m interested in Java/Jakarta/Backend in Java
+- 👀 I’m interested in Java/Jakarta/Backend/Spring/Postgres
+- ☸ 🐳 I'm also interested in Docker/CI-CD/Kubernetes.
+I don't know much yet, but it looks fascinating.
-- 🌱 I’m currently learning JavaScript/TypeScript/Frontend
+- 🌱 I’m currently learning JavaScript/TypeScript/Frontend/K8S
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me poap@interia.pl

 <!---
 verbox/verbox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.